cfgauss/r-novice-gapminder/_episodes/10-dplyr.md

 4. `summarize`
 5. `mutate`

-If you have have not installed this package earlier, please do so:
+If you have have not installed this package earlier, please do so now:

 ~~~